bartificer/programming-by-stealth/docs/pbs23.md

 There are four examples in this instalment, and a starting-point for the challenge.
 I’ve gathered them, and the other files they depend on, into a ZIP file which you can [download here](https://www.bartbusschots.ie/s/wp-content/uploads/2016/10/pbs23.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs23.zip).
 It’s assumed that you’ll extract this ZIP file and place the five HTML files and one folder it contains into a folder named `pbs23` in your local web server’s htdocs folder.
 The folder is particularly important because it contains a copy of the URI.js library, and if it’s not in the same folder as `pbs23d.html` and `pbs23-assignment.html`, those pages won’t work.

-# Matching Postcast Episode 459
+# Matching Podcast Episode 459

 Listen Along: Chit Chat Accross the Pond Episode 459